 Before its recent renaissance, this East Memphis kitchen was riddled with challenges.
 First, it was dated and dark, with a floor plan that separated the cook from the rest of the household.
 Second, its lone window, which once overlooked a pretty side garden, showcased a view of two recently erected telephone poles.
 Third and most importantly, it didn’t suit the needs of an active family with two boys, ages 12 and 14.

-“The kitchen has transformed the way they think about the whole house,” says architect Jeff Edwards of the homeowners, who wanted a space that could connect the family through all its comings and goings.
+Once drab and dated, this newly renovated kitchen is now light, bright and easily accessible to the rest of the East Memphis house.“The kitchen has transformed the way they think about the whole house,” says designer Jeff Edwards of the homeowners, who wanted a space that could connect the family through all its comings and goings.
 “They’re able to enjoy it so much more.”
-To pull it together, Jeff and his team at Carlton Architecture, along with general contractor Ryan Anderson of RKA Construction, tackled the room’s problems one by one, finding solutions that not only improved the functionality of the space, but also the way it flows and works with the rest of the house.
+To pull it together, Jeff and his team at Carlton-Edwards, along with general contractor Ryan Anderson of RKA Construction, tackled the room’s problems one by one, finding solutions that not only improved the functionality of the space, but also the way it flows and works with the rest of the house.

 “One of the things we did was just reorient the whole view and experience in the kitchen,” Jeff says.
 “Instead of being blocked in, you can now see out into the dining room.
 You can see out to the family room.
 You can see out to the pool and communicate with the family, all from the main work triangle.”
 The new kitchen has distinct zones for food prep, dining, storage and household management, with a dedicated office tucked behind hinged doors that, when open, offer a view over the whole space.
 Adds Jeff, “We designed the layout for optimum function and efficiency.”